ascillitoe/minimal-mistakes/_posts/2020-04-09-Uncertainty-quantification-for-computational-simulations.md

     alt="Tensor grid NaN"
     width="60%"%}

-The answer is *no problem!* Effective Quadratures detects the NaN's in our `tensor-grid` and automatically switches to a Least Squares technique to find the polynomial coefficients.
+The answer is *no problem!* *equadratures* detects the NaN's in our `tensor-grid` and automatically switches to a Least Squares technique to find the polynomial coefficients.
 The accuracy of the computed moments is within 2% of the previous values!

 {% include figure.html
     image_path="assets/images/posts/cfd_uq/error_output.png"